oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 </div>
 ```

-and loading it in a JavaScript module :
+Then you can load it in a module using the `tpl!` loader (you'll notice the file extension `.tpl` is missing) :

 ```js
 define([